-Dottee Stacks, Stepping Out Program Manager, has an Associate’s Degree in Juvenile Justice.
-She has been working with seniors and people with disabilities for over 15 years.
-She has a son with severe ADHD and a nephew on the autism spectrum.
-She strongly believes that the people The Arc serves are extraordinary, wonderful people that deserve to have a life that represents happiness, love and community.
+Dottee Stacks, Associate Director of the Community Inclusion Program, has an Associate’s Degree in Juvenile Justice.
+She has been working with seniors and individuals with I/DD for over 15 years.
+She has a son with severe ADHD and a nephew with Asperger’s.
+She strongly believes that the individuals we serve at The Arc are extraordinary, wonderful people that deserve to have a life that represents happiness, love and community.

 Kathryn Albert, Director of Youth Services, has a BS in Social & Behavioral Science from Linfield College and holds a certificate in Human Resources Management.
 She comes to the Arc with several years of experience in human services obtained while also raising three children, who are 16, 13 and 9.